BIG HEAD

 I recommend this one as I have tried it.
 Ed

-I recommend citronella or neem oil - both are organic and can be purchased from any hardware store in the plant section.
+I recommend citronella or neem oil - both are organic and can be purchased from any hardware store in the plant section and added to the above recipe.

 It is much cheaper then what you buy in the horse shops.